 - Changing your existing, older steam boiler to FHW in our view is questionable.
 You are trading off operational efficiency against upgrade costs.

 - Steam Boilers typically and Weil-McLain Steamers (our expertise) in particular have several advantages over their sister Hot Water Boilers.
-The front and rear sections are notably heavier and bulkier, containing more cast iron and water that can contribute to durability and theoretically capacity.
+The front and rear boiler sections are notably heavier and bulkier, containing more cast iron and water and contribute to both durability and theoretically capacity.
 Can’t speak for other manufacturers, but the Weils are heavier and tougher.
 Check their Specifications.
-Also if you are using a DHW Coil (immersion coil in the boiler to generate your domestic hot water), steam boiler coil(s) have nominally higher capacities and larger (Weil-McLain) boilers sometimes have two coils, or provisions for them for greater DHW capacity delivery.
+Also if you are using a DHW Coil (immersion coil in the boiler to generate your domestic hot water), steam boiler coil(s) have nominally higher capacities.
+Larger (Weil-McLain 6-Section+) boilers sometimes have two coils, or provisions for them for greater DHW capacity delivery.
 Check.

 A recent phenomenon is the Outside Wood Boiler.
 You know, that thing that sits beside a house that looks like a Metal Garden Shed with a Smoke Pipe sticking up out of it and a woodpile alongside.
 They are typically owned by rural folks that have a great wood supply and don’t mind tripping through the snow to keep themselves warm.
 These boilers are also “zero pressure” systems.
 They must be adapted to a pressurized FHW System through a Plate-to-Plate Heat Exchanger, utilizing circulators and controls.
 (You must maintain constant electric service to these systems or it can get exciting and cold, or both.)